 Skip to main content

 You can view a summary of the current health of all devices in your organization by clicking Overview in the context menu from the Device management view.
 By default, only the overall health is displayed.
-Click and hold the Managed devices title to show additional summaries.
+Select the Settings icon (Settings icon) next to the Managed devices title to show additional summaries.

 Each summary includes a circular graph and statistics about the health of all managed devices.
 You can hover over each colored bar in the graph to see the total number of devices in that state.
 You can also click on the statistics to open the Devices page with a list of all devices in that state.